eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ## Supported Channels

-* **String**: This channel can show the received text on the given topic and can send text to a given topic.
+* **string**: This channel can show the received text on the given topic and can send text to a given topic.
-* **Number**: This channel can show the received number on the given topic and can send a number to a given topic.
+* **number**: This channel can show the received number on the given topic and can send a number to a given topic.
 It can have a min, max and step values.
-* **Dimmer**: This channel handles numeric values as percentages.
+* **dimmer**: This channel handles numeric values as percentages.
 It can have min, max and step values.
-* **Contact**: This channel represents a open/close (on/off) state of a given topic.
+* **contact**: This channel represents a open/close (on/off) state of a given topic.
-* **Switch**: This channel represents a on/off state of a given topic and can send an on/off value to a given topic.
+* **switch**: This channel represents a on/off state of a given topic and can send an on/off value to a given topic.
-* **ColorRGB**: This channel handles color values in RGB format.
+* **colorRGB**: This channel handles color values in RGB format.
-* **ColorHSB**: This channel handles color values in HSB format.
+* **colorHSB**: This channel handles color values in HSB format.

 ## Thing and Channel configuration